weiborao/vmanage-dailybackup/README.md

 ## Components of the scripts
 1. **job.sh** A shell script, which starts the Python virtual environment, and execute the Python script
 1. **dailaybackup.py** The Python script implements SSH login to vManage by calling the netmiko module, sends a data backup command, and runs scp to copy the file to the ./backupdata directory of the backup server.
 1. **vmanage and vmanage.pub** are a pair of RSA key pairs.
 Add vmanage.pub to vManage server's /home/admin/.ssh/authorized_keys.
 SSH login uses the private key vmanage for authentication in a passless way.
+You can generate your own key pair through **ssh-keygen -t rsa -f .ssh/vmanage -C admin**
 1. **backupjob.log** is the log file of the backup job, which records the start and end time of the job, as well as the job running status.
 1. **./backupdata** is the directory for storing backup data.